zubanls/zuban/README.md

     gdb -ex r --args <executable> <arguments...>

+On Windows' Github CI the tempdir path may be part of a symlink.
+Therefore you may want to run tests like this:

+TMP=~/<path-with-link> cargo test -p zubanls

 ## Running primer

 Mypy uses mypy-primer to test for changes.
 We can simply check if we panic on